Arpit-Kumar-198/AI-IMAGE-GENERATOR/README.md

 # 3️⃣ Start the app locally
 npm run dev

-# After running npm start, open your browser and go to:
+# After running, open your browser and go to:
 http://localhost:3000